-Effective Goal-Setting: One way of thinking about GCSE success is as the first in a number of stepping-stones leading to the realization of your long-term goals.
+Effective Goal-Setting: Think about GCSE success as the first in a number of stepping-stones leading to the realisation of your long-term goals.
 You can use the reflective cycle to help achieve your goals.

 Stage 1: Generating a Vision

 Sit-up on your bed or sit on a chair and close your eyes